krislux/anano-2/README.md

 ### Limitations

-Currently Anano only features automatic routing, i.e. GET /users/create binds to UsersController->getCreate() Something like FastRoute is probably easy enough to implement, but so far I haven't needed it myself.
+Currently Anano only features automatic routing, i.e. GET /users/create binds to UsersController->getCreate().
+Something like FastRoute is probably easy enough to implement, but so far I haven't needed it myself.

 In general, speed and light weight have been the focus, so if it's not something almost every project needs to use, it's simply not in there.